When Would Dental Implants Make Sense For Me?

 Dental implant supported restorations are a better alternative than removable prosthetics like complete dentures and removable partial dentures.
 Dental implants aid in preserving facial structure, avoiding the bone deterioration that occurs when teeth are missing.
 Implants may also be a better alternative than bridges because no additional teeth need to be altered in order to replace the missing tooth.
 Implants are not always the best option and it is important to consider the benefits and risks of all options to replace your missing teeth.

 The process of replacing missing teeth with dental implant supported restorations takes a few months.
-Our office works with an experienced surgical specialist who actually places the dental implants.
+Our Mobile, AL office works with an experienced surgical specialist who actually places the dental implants.
 The surgeon places the implant and the gums and supporting bone must be allowed to heal for about 3-6 months.
 During this time the jaw bone will form around the implant screw in a process called osseointegration.
 During the healing time, you may have a temporary restoration placed for cosmetic s as well as being to eat and speak normally.

 The next step after the implant has been allowed to heal is to place an abutment on the implant.
 The abutment serves as a foundation for your new tooth.
 The placement of the implant abutment is an important step in the process and once it is in place, we take an impression to make a mold that can be sent to the dental laboratory to create your permanent restoration.
 Once your final restoration is returned from the dental laboratory you will return to the office for the placement of the permanent restoration.
 Your smile will look just like it used to before you lost the tooth and the implant will function and feel just like one of your own natural teeth.
 This is the process for replacing a single tooth, replacing multiple teeth can require additional steps and more appointments.